whirlun/dart-mobi/README.md

 A port of [libmobi](https://github.com/bfabiszewski/libmobi) to Dart.

-**NOTE**: This package is a direct port of functions of libmobi and is not thoroughly tested.
+**NOTE**: This package is a direct port of functions of libmobi mainly for my personal use and is not thoroughly tested.
 Use it at your own risk.

 ## Features